iPMSoftware/CppFunAndLearn/README.md

 4. Sufixes _t and _v in template metaprogramming in different c++ versions

 How small syntax sugar can make code a little bit more readable

+5. SQL query

+Implement simple sql interface with builder like design for queries